 - Once at temperature, fry the doughnuts.
 Don’t overcrowd the fryer – do two to three per batch, depending on the size of your pan.
 Place on paper towel and then toss in sugar while doughnuts are still warm.

 - Once done frying and coating, use a sharp knife to make a small hole into the sides of the doughnuts.
-Remove the butter from the refrigerator.
+Remove the butter cream from the refrigerator.

 - Pipe the buttercream into the hole, making sure that a bit of it oozes out the top of the doughnut.